tinbka/rhack/README.md

   * A full set of abstract OAuth2 authorizaztion and API methods
   * Per-user key-value oauth_token storage
   * Handling of tokens expiration
-  * Fit for, at least, facebook.com, linkedin.com and vk.com
+  * Fits for, at least, facebook.com, linkedin.com and vk.com

 * ::Storage
   * Wrapper of Redis-based storage to handily store/cache scrapers data